 Ruth Andersson, who was the first person at the crash site, lived only some houndred yards from where the plane went down.
-She was awakened that night by a terrible crashing sound that shook the whole house.
+She was awakened by a terrible crashing sound that shook the whole house.
 It was dark and foggy, but above the forrest there were high flames.
 Ruth rushed to the forest followed by her husband Harry Andersson, father-in-law Carl Andersson and sister-in-law Emy Andersson.
 At the crash site she saw the plane surrounded by fire.
-It wasn't possible to get close as it was burning everywhere on the ground within a large area and was too hot.
+It wasn't possible for them to get close as it was burning on the ground within a large area and it was too hot.

 They shouted out to hear if anyone was alive, but got no answer.
 They searched in the lights from the fire but couldn't see anyone from the crew.
 Emy then ran to Hultet, more than half a mile away from the crash site, that was the closest place with a telephone.
-The butcher Knut Johansson, who lived there, called the telephone central of Anten, who contacted the police and fire brigade in Alingsås, the Home guard in Alingsås (Tage Rågmark) and local police, Jonas Thorsson from Älvängen.
+The butcher Knut Johansson, who lived there, called the telephone central of Anten, who contacted the police and fire brigade in Alingsås, the Home guard in Alingsås (Tage Rågmark) and the local policeman Jonas Thorsson from Älvängen.
 Jonas Thorsson then called Kilanda-Östads Home guard, who came around 2:30 AM, led by the acting home guard area officer, F Stener.

 When the police, Sven Eriksson, Gösta Gustavsson, A Johansson and others came to the site after some hours, the wreckage was still burning, but it was possible to walk in the area around it.
 By then they found Oakley Ragland, who was lying moaning in a hole in the ground.
-According to some sources he was pointing at his left breast pocket, where a photo of his wife was found.
+According to some sources he was pointing at his left breast pocket, where he had a photo of his wife.
 According to others, he never regained consciousness.
 He was carried away and Red Cross sergeant Harald Rödblom gave him first aid, but after a while he died, before the ambulance came.

 The Home guard closed off the area and in the morning, the area was taken over by a military patrol that had been in the neighborhood.